ddgoad/USYD-Web-Crawler-and-RAG/TECHNICAL_DESIGN.md

 3. **Chat Interface**: Once vector databases are ready, users can select a specific database and interact with it through an AI-powered chat interface.
 The interface allows users to choose between different AI models (GPT-4o or o3-mini), adjust search parameters (semantic, keyword, or hybrid search), and modify AI behavior settings like temperature before beginning their query session.
 The AI can now answer questions using both scraped web content and uploaded documents seamlessly.

 #### **Backend API Layer - Business Logic**

 The Flask-based backend serves as the orchestration layer that coordinates all system components.
 It handles user authentication, manages scraping jobs, interfaces with Azure services, and provides RESTful API endpoints for the frontend.
 The backend is designed to be stateless and scalable, with session management handled through Redis for high availability.

+This orchestration layer represents the "intelligence" of the system—understanding user intentions, coordinating complex workflows, and ensuring that all components work together harmoniously.
+Think of it as a conductor leading a digital orchestra, where each service plays its part while the backend ensures perfect timing and coordination.

+The backend handles the complexity of distributed operations while presenting simple, reliable interfaces to both users and other system components.
+This includes managing long-running processes, handling errors gracefully, and ensuring that users always have visibility into system status without being overwhelmed by technical details.

 #### **Web Scraping Engine - Content Acquisition**

+The content acquisition layer represents where digital exploration begins.
+This isn't just about downloading web pages—it's about intelligent content discovery that understands the structure and purpose of different websites while respecting their policies and technical constraints.

 The scraping engine is built around Crawl4AI, a modern web scraping framework that handles JavaScript-heavy websites, respects robots.txt files, and provides intelligent content extraction.
 The engine operates in three distinct modes:

 - **Single Page Mode**: Extracts content from a specific URL, perfect for scraping individual articles, product pages, or documents